brianmay/robotica-rust/README.md

 This project.
 Features:

 * Design is considerably simpler.
-* Type checking is enforced at compile time.
+* Type checking between threads is enforced at compile time.
 * Creating/maintaining/reading flows is a lot easier.
 * Uses asyncio threads.
-* Threads do not get restarted automatically if there is a runtime error.
-* But hopefully most errors will get picked up at compile time.
+* Structured as a library, so the parts not-specific to my setup can be shared by different projects.

+Lacking:

+* No monitoring of death of threads.
+Possibly the send function should kill entire process off if it can't send rather then just the thread.
+Killing the thread off means slow death, as thread that is sending data will eventually try to send and die also.

+* Logging still needs more work.
+Not sure how to approach this yet.
 * Haven't tried to save state.
 Hoping this won't be required.
 Have some ideas, but means the nodes will need to have a unique id and this is likely to add to the complexity.
-* Structured as a library, so the parts not-specific to my setup can be shared by different projects.
-* Logging still needs more work.
-Not sure how to approach this yet.

-Current progress: Basic building blocks exist.
-Still need to use this in connection with nod-red for some stuff I haven't ported over yet.
-Such as Google integration.
+* Not many building blocks supports.
+Still use node-red for some stuff, and this sends mqtt messages that we can intercept here.